Correction: Verkkokauppa Oyj - Managers' Transactions Samuli Seppälä

 Amendment comment:

-The original notification incorrectly reported aggregated transaction information as transaction details.
-The transaction details have been corrected in this notification.
+The original notification incorrectly reported aggregated transaction information as transaction details and the volume weighted average price of the transactions was rounded incorrectly.
+The transaction details and the volume weighted average price have been corrected in this notification.

 ____________________________________________